mattmcd/mattmcd.github.io/_posts/2016-05-08-Scheduled-Downloads-EC2-Docker.markdown

   credentials instead generating these dynamically when needed.

 # Application
-The application considered in this post is
+The application considered in this post is the first stage of an Extract-Transform-Load ([ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)) pipeline for analysis of intraday time series data.
+It takes a list of tickers from a csv file, queries the Google Finance API to get price and volume information over 1 minute intervals for the previous 10 days for each ticker, and then uploads the retrieved data to S3.

 ## Docker